Persecution of Zoroastrians: Samanid dynasty

-10th to 20th century
+10th–20th centuries

-Migration to India
+Continued Zoroastrian exodus to India

 The Zoroastrians moved to India in successive migrations in the Islamic period.
-The initial migration following the conquest has been characterized as a religious persecution by invading Muslims.
+The generally accepted narrative of migration emphasises religious persecution by invading Muslims, while identifying Parsis as religious refugees.
 According to the account, the Zoroastrians suffered at their hands and in order to protect themselves and safeguard their religion, fled first to northern Iran, then to the island of Hormuz and finally to India.
-This generally accepted narrative of migration emphasises Muslim persecution while identifying Parsis as religious refugees.
 Recently, scholars have questioned this explanation of Iranian origins.
 There is a scarcity of sources about the migration.
-Historians are forced to rely exclusively on Qissa-i Sanjan written in 1599 by a Parsi Priest and Qissah-ye Zartushtian-e Hindustan written more than 200 years later.
+Historians are forced to rely exclusively on Qissa-i Sanjan written in 1599 by a Parsi priest and Qissah-ye Zartushtian-e Hindustan written more than 200 years later.
 This is complicated by the fact that there were already Zoroastrians in India in the Sasanian period.
 According to the legend, at the beginning of the 10th century a small group of Zoroastrians living around the town of Nyshapour and Fort of Sanjan in the province of (greater) Khorasan, decided that Iran was no longer safe for Zoroastrians and their religion.
 The refugees accepted the conditions and founded the settlement of Sanjan (Gujarat), which is said to have been named after the city of their origin (Sanjan, near Merv, in present-day Turkmenistan).

 Iranian Zoroastrians are known to have been trading with India for centuries before the dates calculated for arrival of Parsis per Qissa-i Sanjan.
 Ruksana Nanji and Homi Dhalla while discussing archaeological evidence for 'The Landing of Zoroastrians at Sanjan', conclude that the most likely date for the migration at the start of the middle phase of their chronology, namely the early-to-mid-eighth century.
 Nevertheless, they express their general skepticism about the Qissa-i Sanjan account.
 Scholar Andre Wink has theorized that Zoroastrian immigrants to India, both before and after the Muslim conquest of Iran, were primarily merchants, since evidence suggests it was only some time after their arrival that religious experts and priests were sent for to join them.
 He argues that the competition over trade routes with Muslims may also have contributed to their immigration.